samuelluohaoen1/vue-examples/vue-demo/NOTE.md

 * The purpose of this module is to demonstrate basic Vue syntax and ideas.

-* For the in-depth full-blown Vue development workflow, like Vue CLI, refer to later modules.
+* For the in-depth full-blown Vue development workflow, we often use Vue CLI.
+Refer to later modules for Vue CLI.